premail/premail/src/example/designs/_default/README.md

 can ignore or overwrite these styles if you wish.
 The Sass files are heavily commented to make it clear which styles they control.

-Finally, note that some attributes must be set on `<mj-wrapper>` elements for each component directly in the `index.hbs` file.
-In every case, these are loading settings from `designConfig.yaml`, so it should be easiest to change styles there -- but if you need to alter or add something like a CSS class, take a look at what's being defined in `index.hbs`.
+Finally, note that some attributes must be set on `<mj-wrapper>` and other elements directly in the `index.hbs` file.
+In every case, these load settings from `designConfig.yaml`, so it should be easiest to change styles there -- but if you need to alter or add something like a CSS class, take a look at what's being defined in `index.hbs`.